-We collect information about your computer including your Internet Protocol address (“IP address”), operating system, browser type, pages visited and average time spent on our website.
+We collect information about your computer including your Internet Protocol address (“IP address”), operating system, browser type, pages visited, and average time spent on our website.
 We use this information for a variety of purposes, such as maintaining the security of your online session, online advertising of our products and services, facilitating site navigation, improving our website’s design and functionalities, and personalizing your experience.
 On their own, cookies do not contain or reveal any personally identifiable information.
 However, if you choose to furnish us with any personal or financial information, this information can be associated with the data collected by the cookies.

-You should be aware that cookies and other similar identification methods may be used to associate you with the computer or device that you are using.
+You should be aware that cookies and other similar identification methods may be used to associate you with the computer or device you are using.
 These cookies do not reveal your identity to us or provide us with personally identifiable information about your use of the site.
 You can change your cookie preferences by using the settings on your web browser that allows you to delete or refuse the setting of cookies.
 Some cookies may be stored on your computer and are not deleted when you close your browser.
 These permanent cookies retain your preferences for a particular website, allowing those preferences to remain for future browsing sessions, but no information is collected from you.

-The types of cookies and tracking technologies that we use are as follows:
+The types of cookies and tracking technologies that we may use are as follows:

 Strictly necessary cookies: Generally, these cookies will be essential first party session cookies and are required for the operation of our website.
 They include cookies that enable you to log into secure areas of our website and help ensure the content of the pages you request load quickly.
-Without these cookies, you will not be able to access our online services (e.g. our website or a service on our website) which you have requested.
+Without these cookies, you will not be able to access our online services (e.g., our website or a service on our website) which you have requested.

-Performance and functionality cookies: These cookies can be first party or third party, session or persistent cookies.
+Performance and functionality cookies: These cookies can be first-party or third-party, session or persistent cookies.
 These cookies allow us to provide you with a more personal experience so that you do not have to reset your preferences each time you visit our website.
-To deliver a more personal experience, they enable us to personalize content for you, greet you by name, and remember your preferences (e.g. your choice of language or region).
+To deliver a more personal experience, they enable us to personalize content for you, greet you by name, and remember your preferences (e.g., your choice of language or region).
 Without these cookies, certain functionality may become unavailable.

-Clear Gifs (Web Beacons/Web Bugs): We employ a software technology called clear gifs (a.k.a.
+Clear Gifs (Web Beacons/Web Bugs): We employ software technology called clear gifs (a.k.a.
 Web Beacons/Web Bugs), that help us better manage the website by informing us what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
 In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages or in emails and are about the size of the period at the end of this sentence.
 We use clear gifs in our HTML-based emails to let us know which emails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 We tie the information gathered by clear gifs in emails to you.
 If you would like to opt-out of these emails, please see “Opting Out and Unsubscribing.”